ledesmablt/bodega-on-chikaph/src/routes/2025/redditchika/components/_outro.md

-I would have expected a gossip subreddit to be dominated by cheating scandals and the like, but seems like having a good time and celebrating others' successes attracts just as much, perhaps even more, attention.
+My preconceptions about the subreddit were wrong.

+I would have expected it to be filled with too much negativity or shocking content for my liking.
+But it seems like people give just as much — perhaps even more — attention to celebrating successes, supporting others, and just having a good time.

-It's interesting to see pop culture obsession in action — droves of comments with thousands of upvotes, witty comebacks and remarks, posts that rally people together or get polarized responses.
+It's interesting to examine pop culture obsession from a bird's eye view.
+Even more fun is getting into the weeds — reading investigative journalism-style posts with thousands of upvotes, watching people firefight and roast each other in the comments, seeing how topics can either rally people together or get polarized responses.
-While I’m just still way out of the loop with celebrity gossip, I’ve slowly come to appreciate the internet hivemind of r/ChikaPH.

-**TODO write the rest of the outro / conclusion!** Thanks for reading! :)
+Regardless of whatever might be trending on r/ChikaPH, I think I've come to appreciate it as a good place for light, entertaining browsing and seeing what people are talking about on the internet.

+(googles _"kathniel breakup explained reddit chikaph"_)